 Which are the best fire pit burners currently on the market?

-Fire Pit Burners are a very straightforward appliance from a technological standpoint.
-So it is pretty surprising that there is so much misinformation about them, even from reputable sources.
+Fire Pit Burners are a very straightforward piece of equipment from a technological standpoint.
+So it is pretty surprising that there is so much misinformation about them.

-This article will provide the low down on how a fire pit burner works, the different kinds available, and which are the best fire pit burners for you.
+This article will provide the lowdown on how fire pit burners work, the different kinds available, and which are the best for you.

 It might surprise you to learn that neither option is universally considered the “best fire pit burner.”
-Ultimately, it comes down to personal preference and which flame pattern appeals most to you.
+Ultimately, it comes down to personal preference and which flame pattern appeals to you most.

 On our website, the ‘nozzle’ burner options are the Bullet Burners manufactured by The Outdoor Plus, the Torpedo Burners manufactured by HPC Fire, and finally the Crossfire Burners by Warming Trends.

-Burners with nozzles or tips, create a bigger flame, and for ‘bigger,’ you should read ‘taller.’
-However, it is a very different style or shape of flame when compared to a conventional burner.
+Burners with nozzles or tips create a bigger flame, and for ‘bigger,’ you should read ‘taller.’
+However, the flame style or shape is very different from that of a conventional burner.

-The nozzles work similarly to squeezing the end of your garden hose to create a more powerful water jet, the nozzles creating a jet of flame.
+The nozzles work similarly to squeezing the end of your garden hose to create a more powerful water jet; the nozzles generate a jet of flame.

 What size flame can you expect from a Torpedo, Bullet Burner, or Crossfire Burner?